 History revision podcasts can be accessed by logging on to Foldr then going to Projects > History > Podcasts.
 Enter your network username and password when prompted.
 Any issues email Dr Craig or Mr Ward.

 Years 7, 8 and 9: French and German are taught from Year 7, half the cohort starting on one language and half on the other.
 The second foreign language is introduced in Year 8 and taken by the more able in each language.
 Students are taught in mixed ability form groups during Year 7, after which a setting policy is applied from Year 8 onwards.
 At this level the main focus is on giving all students a good foundation in basic vocabulary areas.
 Grammar is practiced through practical examples using the vocabulary of the current topic.
 By the end of year 9, students will be familiar with examples of the past, present and future tenses.
-Students may also choose to study Latin after school.
-Classes are available in Entry Level Latin and Level 1 Latin.

 Key Stage 4: we offer the following courses: